Acute Hospital Care

 Mission: To improve the lives of older people affected by elder mistreatment.
 Members include national leaders in research and advocacy, as well as clinicians and educators who are active in developing curriculum for healthcare learners.
 We advocate for elder abuse initiatives and serve as a networking group for colleagues.

-Chairs: Jeffrey D. Mariano, MD; Olga Olivares-Herrera, MD
+Co-Chairs: Jeffrey D. Mariano, MD; Olga Olivares-Herrera, MD, CMD

 Mission: Open to anyone with an interest in the relationship between aging, ethnicity, clinical practice, and research, we work to identify challenges and practical solutions to providing appropriate care to different cultures and ethnicities in our diverse country.